MethodicalAcceleratorDesign/MAD-NG/docs/source/twiss.rst

 	Example: ``atexit = myaction``.

 **ataper**
 	A *callable* ``(elm, mflw, lw, islc)`` invoked at element aperture checks, by default at last slice.
 The arguments are in order, the current element, the tracked map flow, the length weight of the slice and the slice index.
-If a particle or a damap hits the aperture, then its  and it is removed from the list of tracked items. (default: :const:`fnil`).
+If a particle or a damap hits the aperture, then its ``status~=~"lost"`` and it is removed from the list of tracked items. (default: :const:`fnil`).
 	Example: ``ataper = myaction``.

 **atsave**